About Katharine Mocciola, PsyD

 That same sense of steadiness carries into my work as a therapist.

 For more than 20 years, I have worked with clients experiencing insomnia, anxiety, trauma, PTSD, burnout, and life transitions.
-My approach combines evidence-based treatments with a warm, collaborative therapeutic relationship.
+While I draw from several therapeutic modalities, the foundation of therapy is a collaborative relationship - one where you can feel supported enough to slow down, reflect, and begin to shift long-standing patterns.

 My Values